Aspect's experiment: Reception and limitations

 The conditions of the experiment also suffered from a detection loophole.

+After 1982, physicists began to look for applications of entanglement, leading to the development of quantum computing and quantum cryptography.

+For his work on this topic, Aspect received several awards including the 2010 Wolf Prize in Physics and the 2022 Nobel Prize in Physics, both shared with John Clauser and Anton Zeilinger for their Bell tests.

-Recent experiments
+Later experiments

-The loopholes mentioned could only be solved from 1998.
-In the meantime, Aspect's experiment was reproduced, and the violation of Bell's inequalities was systematically confirmed, with a statistical certainty of up to 100 standard deviation.
+The loopholes mentioned could only be solved starting in 1998.
+In the meantime, Aspect's experiment was reproduced, and the violation of Bell's inequalities was systematically confirmed, with a statistical certainty of up to 100 standard deviations.

-Other experiments were conducted to test the violations of Bell's inequalities with other observables than polarization, in order to approach the original spirit of the EPR paradox, in which Einstein imagined measuring two combined variables (such as position and movement quantity) on an EPR pair.
+Other experiments were conducted to test the violations of Bell's inequalities with observables other than polarization, in order to approach the original spirit of the EPR paradox, in which Einstein imagined measuring two combined variables (such as position and movement quantity) on an EPR pair.
 An experiment introduced the combined variables (time and energy) which, once again, confirmed quantum mechanics.

 In 1998, the Geneva experiment tested the correlation between two detectors set 30 kilometres apart using the Swiss optical fibre telecommunication network.
 The distance gave more time to commute the angles of the polarizers.
 It was therefore possible to have a completely random shunting.
 Additionally, the two distant polarizers were entirely independent.
 The measurements were recorded on each side, and compared after the experiment by dating each measurement using an atomic clock.
 The violation of Bell's inequalities was once again verified under strict and practically ideal conditions.
-If Aspect's experiment implied that a hypothetical coordination signal travel twice as fast as c, Geneva's reached 10 million times c.
+If Aspect's experiment implied that a hypothetical coordination signal must travel twice as fast as the speed of light c, Geneva's reached 10 million times c.

-An experiment took place in Boulder in 2000 on trapped-ion entanglement using a very efficient correlation-based detection method.
+An experiment took place at the National Institute of Standards and Technology (NIST) in 2000 on trapped-ion entanglement using a very efficient correlation-based detection method.
 The reliability of detection proved to be sufficient for the experiment to violate Bell's inequalities on the whole, even though all detected correlations did not violate them.

 In 2001, Antoine Suarez's team, which included Nicolas Gisin who had participated in the Geneva experiment, reproduced the experiment using mirrors or detectors in motion, allowing them to reverse the order of events across the frames of reference, in accordance with special relativity (this inversion is only possible for events without any causal relationship).
 The speeds are chosen so that when a photon is reflected or crosses the semi-transparent mirror, the other photon has already crossed or been reflected from the point of view of the frame of reference attached to the mirror.
-This an "after-after" configuration, in which sound waves play the role of semi-transparent mirrors.
+This is an "after-after" configuration, in which sound waves play the role of semi-transparent mirrors.

-Another tested configuration allows for each photon to be received by a moving detector so that in that detector's frame of reference, the other photon has not been detected yet, whether it has crossed or been reflected or not ("before-before" configuration).
-Bell's inequalities are violated in this experiment notably.

-Since 2015, quantum physics' violation of Bell's inequalities has been clearly established.
-Quantum nonlocality and entanglement must therefore be recognized.